gammu/gammu/readme.txt

 Q. Can I use Gammu (Gammu dll or library) in own (commercial) applications ?

 A. Gammu is currently licensed under GNU GPL license.
 It means, that each application using it have to be published with source.
-So, when link Gammu source in own, you should inform me and publish it with source.
+So, when you link Gammu source in own, you should inform me and publish it with source.

    When use Gammu dll or library, you also should publish your source.
 This